Sacred Lotus (Nelumbo nucifera)

 Users sometimes experience mild physical relaxation alongside mental benefits.
 Muscle tension may ease naturally, and some notice reduced restlessness.
 The overall sensation tends toward gentle unwinding rather than heavy sedation.

-Key Effects Include:
+Key Effects at a Glance:

 • Promotes natural calm and reduces everyday stress